cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 ## What is Transport Layer Security (TLS)?

-How do you send data over a network connection to a specific receiving party, and guarantee that nobody else can eavesdrop on the message or tamper with the contents?
-For much modern network communication, the Transport Layer Security (TLS) protocol is part of the solution.
-This protocol is used to establish securely authenticated and encrypted traffic between a client (the party who initiates the session) and a server (the party receiving the connection request).
+Modern communication systems pose a general problem: How is it possible send data over a network connection to a specific receiving party, and guarantee that nobody else can eavesdrop on the message or tamper with the contents?
+For much of the internet and the systems that support it, the Transport Layer Security (TLS) protocol is part of the solution.
+TLS can be used to establish securely authenticated and encrypted traffic between a client (the party who initiates the session) and a server (the party receiving the connection request).

 ### Keys and key pairs